 and autoencoder_model.tflite

-For easier access, we add all needed models to one directory:
+For easy access, add all the required models to one directory:

 export LITERT_MODELS_PATH=$WORKSPACE/litert-models